AbirHaque/Tallia/README.md

 # Tallia
-Tallia is an Android app that keeps tallies of how you feel each day.
+Tallia is an open-source Android app that keeps tallies of how you feel each day.
 This app is geared for people with mental disabilities.

 Project Link: https://github.com/AbirHaque/Tallia